emreaknci/HotelReservationApp/README.md

 ### Ngrok Usage

-To expose your locally running backend ([this project's server](https://github.com/emreaknci/HotelReservation) runs on port 5169 by default) to the internet using Ngrok, follow these steps:
+To expose your locally running backend ([this project's backend server](https://github.com/emreaknci/HotelReservation) runs on port 5169 by default) to the internet using Ngrok, follow these steps:

 1. Run the following command in your terminal: